From a nearby hilltop looking north, burial chambe...

 Taipei area's best crag... if you have your own transportation!

-If you have a scooter, it's a third as far as Long Dong.
-If have a car and can take the highway, it's half as far.
+If you live north or west of Taipei main station, it's super-close.
+From city center, it's a third as far as Long Dong by scooter.
+If have a car (thus can take the highway), it's half as far from city center.
 If you take public transportation, and thus have to walk to the trail entrance, it depends on where you're coming from.

 A small cliff of pumicy andesite set above the Xinbeitou area of Taipei City.
 In contrast to Big Cannon Cliff, it does have bolts for leading, and is outside the national park.
-It has a more strenuous approach, but for those who wish to lead climb outdoors in the Taipei area, this is the only option.
+It has a more strenuous approach (5 minutes from trailhead), but for those who wish to lead climb outdoors in the Taipei area, this is the only option.
 It is primarily a sport climbing area, with one section that can be setup for top-roping.

 In spite of its convenient location in the heart of a major metropolitan city, the cliff does not see many climbers.
 Though it can be quickly covered in vegetation and debris if not maintained, it is now (as of May 2016) mostly clean.
 Though short and dirty, there are quite a few gems amongst the rough.
 The rock is typically slabby with horizontals and crimpy features.
 There are even a few short vertical systems.
 Top anchors are now all rigged with links for lower and rappelling.